-In 2019, multiple significant private investment initiatives were initiated in the East Main Street Urban Renewal Area and immediately adjacent areas of Downtown Riverhead's vibrant walkable Main Street.
+In 2021, multiple significant private investment initiatives continued in the East Main Street Urban Renewal Area and immediately adjacent areas of Downtown Riverhead's vibrant walkable Main Street.
 The redevelopment will create active space along the Peconic River allowing waterfront views and active outdoor space for tourists, visitors, residents and businesses to enjoy.
 These downtown redevelopment initiative will invest collectively over \$60 million to create attractive vibrant spaces that will support the growing number of businesses and mixed use housing developments along Downtown Riverhead's Main Street and accentuate the Peconic River Walk.

-- Private developer Georgica Green will demolish several blighted, deteriorating vacant structures to create a mixed use, mixed income workforce housing development that will include 117 housing units and over 15,000 square feet of retail space.
-Construction commenced in early 2018 and is expected to be completed in mid 2020. - Restoration of the former dilapidated and vacant historic Preston House to accommodate a new restaurant and 20 additional hotel units to be operated by Atlantis Holdings, LLC.
+- Private developer Georgica Green completed construction of a mixed use, mixed income workforce housing development that will include 117 housing units and over 15,000 square feet of retail space.
+Peconic County Brewing Company opened with a riverfront brewery/restaurant that has been a focal point on the riverfront since. - Restoration of the former dilapidated and vacant historic Preston House to accommodate a new restaurant and 20 additional hotel units to be operated by Atlantis Holdings, LLC.
 The Hotel Restaurant was opened in early 2018. - Atlantis Holdings, LLC also undertook the renovation of the historic Howell House, located directly adjacent to the Preston House.
-This restoration received the approval of the Town's Landmarks Committee and a grant for National Grid's Cinderella program. - Sale of the formerly town owned/vacant historic "Eastlawn Building" to a private developer for renovation and use as office space for the Town Historian, the Long Island Wine Council, and the Riverhead BID.
-Private owners demolished 2 blighted vacant buildings to prepare the site for a private developer to construct 130 unit mixed use workforce housing initiative with parking and retail space.
-The project was completed and occupied in early 2018. - Completion of the NYS Department of State Brownfield Opportunity Area designation with the assistance of a \$567,000 grant contract awarded to Nelson, Pope, Voorhis, LLC for revitalization plan for NYS Route 25/Peconic River corridor from Tanger Outlets to Riverhead Town Hall. - Work on the Peconic Crossing workforce housing project of 48 residential units and associated parking was completed on location of the former Long Island Science Center.
+This restoration received the approval of the Town's Landmarks Committee and a grant for National Grid's Cinderella program.
+Construction is nearly complete and it is intended to be used in connection with the Preston House hotel for hospitality. - Work on the Peconic Crossing workforce housing project of 48 residential units and associated parking was completed on location of the former Long Island Science Center.
 The project was completed and occupied in early 2018 after over 900 applicants entered the lottery for one of project's the 45 available apartments. - The Town received a grant in the sum of \$800,000.00 for the construction of a Town Square that will connect East Main Street to the Peconic Riverfront.
+The Town is in the process of acquiring the necessary properties and planning for the redevelopment of the subject area for the Town Square.
+Using these funds the Town purchased 3 buildings, 2 that were long blighted and vacant, the other occupied with a tavern business called Craft'd and office space above.
+The Town undertook to retain UDA to conduct the planning for the new Town Square that will be constructed in place of the 3 buildings the Town purchased so that Main Street can open up to the river using a public plaza.
+The Town closed on the buildings in May of 2021 and began work to demolish them.

-The Town is in the process of acquiring the necessary properties and planning for the redevelopment of the subject area for the Town Square. - The Long Island Science Center purchased a 24,000 sf vacant building located at 111 East Main Street for redevelopment for the Long Island Science Center, a children's science and technology center with related retail. - The property owner of 203-213 East Main Street has a pending site plan proposing the construct a 191,854 sq. ft. mixed use building with 170 residential units with a mostly underground parking garage on a vacant 61,987 sq. ft. site composed of four parcels.
+- The Long Island Science Center purchased a 24,000 sf vacant building located at 111 East Main Street for redevelopment for the Long Island Science Center, a children's science and technology center with related retail.
+Design on this project was conducted in tandem with the Town Square.
+The project has received several additional grants, including one for a planetarium. - The property owner of 203-213 East Main Street has a pending site plan proposing the construct a 191,854 sq. ft. mixed use building with 150 residential units with a mostly underground parking garage on a vacant 61,987 sq. ft. site composed of four parcels.
+This project should have full approvals by the end of 2021.